kasir-barati/awesome-js-ts/.github/CONTRIBUTING.md

-# awesom-javascript-regex

-An on going process to keep an up to date and complete list - Obviously as much as it is possible - Regex for almost every thing.

-# How to install it:

-1. `npm ci` or `pnpm i --frozen-lockfile`
-2. `npm run test:watch` to run the unit tests for the regexs

-# Contribute

 1. First way to contribute:
     1. Fork Repo and clone it
     2. Add your regex or update regex in the src